 Windows Copilot AI unable to pinpoint image source in user test

-When Microsoft rolled out the new Windows Copilot, the promise was simple: a built‑in assistant that could answer questions, draft emails and even help you make sense of visual content.
-In a recent hands‑on test, a writer fed the tool a screenshot of a bustling street scene and asked it to name the exact spot.
-The expectation was that the AI, trained on billions of images, would pull up a location instantly, saving the user a Google search.
+When Microsoft launched Windows Copilot, the idea was straightforward: a built-in helper that could answer questions, draft emails and even make sense of pictures.
+In a recent test I tried, a writer tossed a screenshot of a crowded street at the assistant and asked it to name the exact spot.
+You’d think the AI, supposedly trained on billions of images, would pull up a location in a heartbeat, sparing a Google search.

 At no point did it correctly identify the location of the image.
 (To be slightly fair to Copilot, if you don't already know where the image is from, it's not easy to figure out.
 After manually searching through Trip Advisor images, my editor found a match in a user review album that confirms Microsoft's ad was correct in pinpointing Rio Secreto.
 Since the video depicted in Microsoft's ad doesn't seem to exist, it's unclear what information Copilot was using to identify the cave.)
 Beyond simply looking at things and trying to identify them, Microsoft also depicts Copilot actually doing things.